kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/aks/terraform_local/docs/03-setting-variable.md

 Terraform uses the external data source to fetch environment variables via a script.
 Use the block corresponding to your shell.

-✅ If Using Git Bash
-Uncomment the following block in main.tf & ☑️ Comment out the PowerShell block if present.:
+✅ If Using Linux, MacOS or Git Bash on Windows Uncomment the following block in main.tf & ☑️ Comment out the PowerShell block if present.:
 ```
 data "external" "environment" {
   program = ["bash", "${path.module}/environment.sh"]
 }
 ```
-✅ If Using PowerShell
+✅ If Using PowerShell (Windows)
 Uncomment the following block in main.tf & ☑️ Comment out the Bash block if present.:
 ```
 data "external" "environment" {